conradakunga/Blog/_posts/2024-11-27-getting-your-ide-to-recognize-domain-specific-languages.md

 """;
 ```

 It will look like this in **Visual Studio**, with a squiggly indicator.
+Notice also the syntax highlighting

 ![vsHint](../images/2024/11/vsHint.png)